hjlld/shadertoy-webgpu/readme.md

 ## Known issue

-1. Not suport sampler2D as an independent variable.
+1. Not suport `sampler2D` as an independent variable in any form.
 Becasue WGSL doesn't support combined texture with sampler (for now), and GLSL spec disallow use them mixing together, see https://github.com/gpuweb/gpuweb/issues/770 and https://github.com/KhronosGroup/glslang/issues/2746#issuecomment-956192711

 2. Due to Shadertoy's CORS policy we cannot fetch input media (texture, music...) directly.
 So before calling InitShaderByID(), you should download it manually.
 When input media detected, a warning in your browser console should be thrown, just click the media's url, then next call SetInputMedia() to set media resources.